zenml-io/zenml/examples/slack_alert/README.md

 This example showcases how to use the ZenML `Slack` integration to send alerts to one of your Slack channels as part of your ML pipelines.
-The integration includes an `alerter` component, as well as a standard step that takes a string as input and post it to slack according to the alerter configuration.
+The integration includes an `alerter` component with two methods:
+- `post()` takes a string as input, posts it to a slack channel according to the alerter configuration, and returns whether the operation was successful.
+- `ask()` also posts a given message to a slack channel, but waits for user feedback, and only returns `True` if a user explicity approved the operation.

-This is very useful in practice so you can get notified immediately when failures happen, and also for general monitoring / reporting.
+These functionalities are very useful in practice:
+- `post()` allows you to get notified immediately when failures happen (e.g., model performance degradation, data drift, ...)
+- `ask()` allows you to integrate a human-in-the-loop into your pipeline before executing critical steps.

-The following is a very simple example where we build a pipeline that trains and evaluates an sklearn SVC model on the digits datasets and posts the test accuracy to Slack.
+The following are two very simple examples where we build a pipeline that trains and evaluates an sklearn SVC model on the digits datasets, and:
+- `run_post.py` posts the evaluation result (test accuracy) to Slack.
+- `run_ask.py` posts the evaluation result (test accuracy) to Slack, then deploys then with MLflow if the user approved it in Slack.

 ## 🖥 Run it locally